 Check out your local zoo

 Just like with your local library, the zoo might be running its own events.
 These can be great for the whole family, and you can carry or stroll your baby around.
 And just like with the library, these events will most likely be during the day, which is far more ideal for a baby’s schedule.
+Just be sure to buy tickets in advance since these events tend to sell out fast!

 Decorate a pumpkin